To Flush or Not To Flush

 • Hair

-• Wash cloths, towels, rags (any cloth item)
+• Wash cloths, towels or rags

 • Kitty litter